fau-klue/flexiconc-docs/docs/index.md

 ### Analysis Trees

-A unique feature of FlexiConc is its **analysis tree** structure.
+A crucial feature of FlexiConc is its **analysis tree** structure.
 Each node in this tree represents an operation (either a selection or a rearrangement) applied to the concordance data.
 This hierarchical record provides:

 - **Transparency**: A complete history of the analytical steps performed.
 - **Reproducibility**: Easy revisitation and validation of the analysis process.